bambuser/bambuser-commerce-sdk-android/README.md

 ## Initialize the SDK
 You need to initialize the SDK before using it.
-In your Application class, add the following code:
+In your Application class, you can create multiple instances of the BambuserSDK:
 ```
-BamBuserSDK.initialize(
+globalBambuserSDK = BambuserSDK(
     applicationContext = this,
     organizationServer = OrganizationServer.US,
+    )

+euBambuserSDK = BambuserSDK(
+    applicationContext = this,
+    organizationServer = OrganizationServer.EU,
     )
 ```

 You can choose your organization server from the OrganizationServer enum.